kobzar/parfile/README.md

 ### Features:

-1. Work on Windows, Linus and MacOS systems.
+1. Work on Windows, Linux and MacOS systems.
 2. Extracts files from RAR archives based on the user-defined criteria.

 ### Requirements: